ebikatsudon/VTubeStudio/Expressions-(a.k.a.-Stickers-or-Emotes).md

 _Note:_ Alternatively, expressions can be created using the **Live2D Cubism Viewer**.
 You can download it for free as part of the Live2D Cubism Editor: https://www.live2d.com/en/download/

+## Using Expressions

-To set up the expressions in VTube Studio:
+To use the expressions in VTube Studio:

 1. Create a new hotkey inside of VTube Studio as explained in the chapters about hotkeys.
 2. Use the hotkey type "Set/Unset Expression"
-3. Select your newly created expression from the list.
+3. Select your expression file from the list.
 If you can’t find it there, make sure the _.exp3.json_ file is in the same folder as your VTS model file or in a subfolder of it.
 4. Your hotkey is now fully set up.
 You can use either your keyboard or the on-screen buttons to activate and deactivate it.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/hint_top.png]]